 I’d like to thank the superb design work and clear thinking of Jon Myers, the Dynamite Circle Stretch Goals Mastermind Group, as well as the wonderful writing of Laura Hanly, who all helped a lot with the process.

-I hope this post might help anyone who might go through a re-branding, with a few considerations and ideas for the process.
+I hope this post might help anyone who might go through a re-branding.

 What are the top Shopify stores doing?